reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```
+Unlike most other functional interfaces, Consumer is expected to operate via side-effects.
+This is a functional interface whose functional method is `accept(Object)`.

 Consumers are particularly useful in functional programming and stream processing, where operations are often performed on elements of collections or streams in a concise and readable manner.
 They enable us to focus on the action to be performed rather than the iteration logic.